cloudmaven/documentation/pages/faq/faq.md

 [Amazon Web Services](https://aws.amazon.com/research-credits/)
 -- two of the major public cloud vendors in addition to Google -- may choose to provide free credits to research teams after evaluating a short proposal.
+Google might respond positively to a direct communication which would amount to the same thing but there is no official program running for transitional cloud research credits for the Google Cloud Platform at this time.

-### Q: How much funding is available?
+### Q: How much funding is available in these programs?

 Thousands to tens of thousands of dollars worth of cloud credits.
+(No actual dollars, to be clear.)

 ### Q: What should my proposal emphasize to increase my chances of receiving an award?

-Three things.
-First you are interested in going 'all in' on cloud computing.
+Three things beyond outlining the computational nature of your research.
+First that you are interested in going 'all in' on cloud computing.
 Second you understand and appreciate the advantages of using the cloud as enumerated thus and such.
-Third that you understand and regard an award to be transitional support to help you evaluate the cloud platform (i.e. you do not regard a cloud credit grant as an ongoing source of funding).
-This plus a thoughtful summary of your research we find works well.
+In other words: Indicate that the cloud does stuff you need to do.
+Third that you regard an award to be transitional support to help you evaluate the cloud platform.
+That is: You do not regard a cloud credit grant as an ongoing source of funding.
+This plus a summary of your research and why it is cool we find works well.

 ### Q: Why do these companies give out these grants?

+Mindshare.
 They want cutting edge researchers such as yourself to invest in their technology.
 They realize it can be a big leap to understand and use their cloud platform; so they are essentially providing an incentive to try it out on a serious (computational) scale.